cpojer/mootools-history/README.md

 Notes
 -----

 The `onChange` event does not fire for the initial page load.
 The HTML5 specification for the native `popstate` event suggests that `popstate` should be fired when the page initially loads.
-However, as of November 2010, browser implementations diverge in this aspect.
+However, as of February 2011, browser implementations diverge in this aspect.
 The `onChange` event of History is designed to never fire for the initial page load.
 Handling this state should be done manually on a per-app basis as the use cases greatly vary.